lupyuen/lupyuen.github.io/src/blockly.md

 ![Visual Programming for Zig with NuttX Sensors](https://lupyuen.github.io/images/sensor-visual.jpg)

-_Whoa that's a lot to digest?_
+_Whoa that's a lot to digest!_

-We'll break this down in the next section.
+We'll break down this IoT Sensor App in the next section.

 _But why build IoT Sensor Apps with Blockly and Zig?_

--   __Types are simpler:__ Only floating-point numbers will be supported, no strings needed
+-   __Types are simpler:__ Only Floating-Point Numbers will be supported for Sensor Data

+    (No strings needed)

--   __Blockly is Typeless.__ With Zig we can use Type Inference to deduce the missing types
+-   __Blockly is Typeless:__ With Zig we can use Type Inference to deduce the missing Types

+    (Doing this in C would be extremely painful)

 -   __Easier to experiment__ with various IoT Sensors: Temperature, Humidity, Air Pressure, ...

+    (Or mix and match a bunch of IoT Sensors!)

 # Read Sensor Data